kora-projects/kora-docs/mkdocs/docs/v2/en/guides/messaging-kafka.md

 - Kafka lets you move work out of the HTTP request path
 - producers publish events, consumers process them later
 - `202 Accepted` is a natural HTTP status for asynchronous creation
-- Kora can generate Kafka producers from interfaces
+- Kora generates Kafka producers from `@KafkaPublisher` interfaces, and the `@Topic` value is a config path, not a topic name
+- publisher methods may be blocking or return `Future`, `CompletionStage`, `CompletableFuture`, or in Kotlin be `suspend` or return `Deferred`
 - Kafka listeners can evolve from a simple event-only signature to a more defensive `event + exception` form
 - event-driven architecture can build on top of the same service and repository layers you already know